Services for Children

-At Rockford Speech Therapy, various services are available for children ages 0-18 years old.
-We serve children who have communication disorders such as expressive/receptive disorders, articulation/phonological disorders, and stuttering.
-We also help children who need Alternative or Augmentative Communication (AAC) devices or services.
+We serve children ages 0-18 with communication disorders and help children needing Alternative or Augmentative Communication (AAC) devices or services.
 We offer individual one-on-one therapy as well as alternative locations and parent coaching.

-We're flexible!
-If an office visit doesn't work, we can meet you where it's convenient.
-Whether it's in your home, daycare, or a coffee shop close to your work, let us know what works best for you and your family.
+We can meet you where it's convenient.
+Whether it's in your home or daycare, let us know what works best.

 An Expressive Language Disorder is when a child may have difficulty using language.
 They may have trouble putting words together in the correct form or order (grammar) or knowing the appropriate names (vocabulary).